dearlordylord/teable-mcp-sse/README.md

 http://localhost:8080/sse
 ```

-The server will use the token from the OPENAPI_TOKEN environment variable as the Bearer token for API requests.
+The server will use the token from the OPENAPI_TOKEN environment variable passed at build time as the Bearer token for API requests.

 ## Configuration